aashpathak/Skillnari---AI-Powered-Skill-Diagnostic-Tool-/README.md

 | `PosterMI6228_12A.pptx` | Poster | The visual poster summarizing the problem, solution, and future work for the **Skillnari** tool. |

 **Group Members**
-Ashutosh Vinay Pathak and Prashant Mishra
+Ashutosh Pathak and Prashant Mishra